 As the city expanded and the population grew, the water supply, exclusively rainwater collected in large underground cisterns, became insufficient.
 The Romans built an aqueduct from the mainland, across the isthmus to the city.
 A section of it is still preserved above ground in Plaza Asdrubal in the new part of the town.
 Asdrubal, by the way, was Hannibal’s brother who was left in command of Carthaginian forces in Spain when Hannibal hiked across the Pyrenees on his way to Rome, those elephants must have really made a lasting impression.

 Finally, and to fully appreciate it, a visit to the Archaeological Museum should be left until last.
 Within you will see statues recovered from the Temple of Melqart and two sarcophagus.
 These were made in Greece and shipped to Cádiz for a wealthy Phoenician merchant and his wife.
-Other exhibits trace the history of Gadir to 500BC when it came under control of the Carthaginians and 206BC when the Romans arrived.
+Other exhibits trace the history of Gadir to 500BC when it came under the control of the Carthaginians and 206BC when the Romans arrived.
 The Visigothic period is well documented as is the period from 711 to 1262 when the Moors held sway.
 They called the city Qadis, which is where the modern name of Cádiz originates.
 Strangely, considering Cádiz’s importance during that period, the Age of Exploration after 1500 is not well recorded here.
 For that, you have to travel to Seville.